home-assistant/developers.home-assistant/docs/data_entry_flow_index.md

 ## Translations

 Data entry flows depend on translations for showing the text in the forms.
 It depends on the parent of a data entry flow manager where this is stored.
 For config and option flows this is in `strings.json` under `config` and `option`.

+For a more detailed explanation of `strings.json` see to the [backend translation](/docs/internationalization/core) page.

 ## Initializing a config flow from an external source